seymashn/DSA-project/README.md

 # DSA-project
 # IMDb vs. Rotten Tomatoes: A Comparative Analysis

 This project aims to compare movie ratings from **IMDb** and **Rotten Tomatoes** to analyse how these platforms rate the same films differently.
-By collecting and cleaning public movie data, we perform exploratory data analysis and a statistical comparison to evaluate how similar or different the two platforms are in scoring the same films.The analysis will be done using **Python**, focusing on data collection, visualisation, and statistical comparison.
+By collecting and cleaning public movie data, we perform exploratory data analysis and a statistical comparison to evaluate how similar or different the two platforms are in scoring the same films.
+The analysis will be done using **Python**, focusing on data collection, visualisation, and statistical comparison.
 The results will be visualised through scatter plots and box plots.

 ---